denisecase/basic-tools-for-webdev/README.md

 - [Windows Setup for Developers](https://github.com/denisecase/windows-setup)
 - [Windows File Management](https://github.com/denisecase/windows-file-management)

+## Install First

+Windows Software automation tool

+- [Chocolatey](https://chocolatey.org/) - click "Install" to read and follow the instructions.

+Always check the script before running - verify the security and contents of any script before executing it.

 ## Common Tools for Web Development

 > Check your machine.
 If any of these tools are not installed, choose from one of the two installation options listed below.